Maine mass shooting: What we know after 18 killed in Lewiston

 At around 11.30pm, police confirmed that Mr Card’s car had been found in Lisbon – around eight miles from Lewiston – but that he remained missing.

-On Friday evening authorities revealed that a body believed to be Card had been found in a wooded area near Lisbon.

-Residents in Auburn, Lewiston and Lisbon had been urged to shelter in place and businesses told to shutter as the manhunt continues.
+Residents in Auburn, Bowdoin Lewiston and Lisbon had been urged to shelter in place and businesses told to shutter as the manhunt was underway.

-Bowdoin – where Mr Card lived – was also placed under a shelter in place order on Thursday morning.

 Mr Card was described as “armed and dangerous” and members of the public were warned not to approach him if they saw him.